p4ulor/Object-Detector-App/README.md

 - I use the built-in JSON serializer for sending and receiving objects

 ### 4. [Firebase](https://firebase.google.com/docs/build)
-- A cloud platform or BaaS (Backend As A Service) that provides a range of utilities for different environments (and programming languages) via SDK's (Software Development Kits)
+- A cloud platform or BaaS (Backend As A Service) that provides a wide range of utilities for different environments (and programming languages) via SDK's (Software Development Kits) for each one
-- I use it to store the achivement leaderboard of the users with [Cloud Firestore](https://firebase.google.com/docs/database/rtdb-vs-firestore?hl=en&authuser=0)
+- I use it to store the achievement leaderboard of the users using [Cloud Firestore](https://firebase.google.com/docs/database/rtdb-vs-firestore?hl=en&authuser=0), which is a NoSQL document database
 - Pricing: [Free tier](https://firebase.google.com/pricing)

 ## Secondary Technologies 🛠️